“Reputation” is Taylor Swift’s latest album.

-According to social media and other venues, the song she released as a sneak preview for the album entitled “Reputation” was met with mixed reviews.
-Fortunately for Swift, these mixed reviews don’t appear to have hurt her revenues; in only one day, the song was streamed almost eight million times.
+According to social media and other venues, the song “Look What You Made Me Do” she released as a sneak preview for the album was met with mixed reviews.
+Fortunately for Swift, these mixed reviews don’t appear to have hurt her revenues.
+In only one day, the song was streamed almost 8 million times.

 Not being a “Swiftie,” I had to look up some of her songs to figure out what type of music she produces.
 Rest assured.
 After hearing the first few bars of several selections, I realized I wasn’t as clueless as I’d originally thought.
 The voice, the style, the beat… yup, I’ve heard them countless times in malls or other places without realizing to whom I was listening.

 This fact makes me realize just how much the general public digests not only the music of Swift, but also that of other artists like her.
 The lyrics and the rhythms are ingrained in the very fabric of our society.

 Such a state is not unique to modern culture, however.
 Plato recognized this fact nearly 2,500 years ago when he penned “The Republic.”
 In a discourse on music, Socrates notes:

 “[M]usical training is a more potent instrument than any other, because rhythm and harmony find their way into the inward places of the soul, on which they mightily fasten, imparting grace, and making the soul of him who is rightly educated graceful, or of him who is ill-educated ungraceful…”

 Plato goes on to make a lengthy exposition of the influence music has on the person, one which is neatly summarized by the late University of Chicago professor Allan Bloom: